LeF4t1h/my_adhan/README.md

 The service that stops adhan.service is a cronjob.
 The cronjob can only be seen with the sudo command however.
 It stops the service every night at 23:59.
 The bluetooth device is connected on startup with **~/bt_auto_connect.sh** with the file **/etc/rc.local**

 Update i changed the automatic starting and killing to crontab.
 Well see if that works better.
+Momentan wird der log in /home/admin/my_adhan_log.txt gespeichert.

 Useful commands: